QibangLiu/PDLSM-FEM_mpi/JOSS_paper/paper.md

 # Summary

 'PDLSM-FEM solver' is a parallel implementation of coupled peridynamics least squares minimization and finite element method (PDLSM-FEM) in 2D and 3D by MPI technique.
 This solver is written in a C++ environment on cross platforms (Windows, Linux).
 It includes implicit static, explicit dynamic, and implicit dynamic solvers for structure analysis under displacement or traction loading.
-PDLSM-FEM solver stores the large sparse matrix in a compressed sparse row (CSR) format rather than a full matrix format, and solves the large linear systems of equations by the Parallel Direct Sparse Solver (PDSS) of Intel Math Kernel Library (MKL).
-It writes the results in VTK format, which can be directly and easily visualized by Paraview.
+PDLSM-FEM solver stores the large sparse matrix in a compressed sparse row (CSR) format rather than a full matrix format, and solves the large linear systems of equations by the Parallel Direct Sparse Solver (PDSS) of [Intel Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/oneapi/base-toolkit/download.html?operatingsystem=window&distributions=webdownload&options=offline).
+It writes the results in VTK format, which can be directly and easily visualized by [Paraview](https://www.paraview.org/).

 # Statement of need